Featured Online Counseling Programs

 - Internship: The Certification Board for Music Therapists (CBMT) outlines an internship requirement for future certification.
-Your approved bachelor’s or master’s programs may provide unique requirements for your internship requirements, which can be a part of your overall degree program.
-Completion of this internship can help you qualify for your board examination.
+Approved bachelor’s or master’s programs may provide unique requirements for internships, which can be a part of an overall degree program.
+Completion of this internship can help students qualify for board examination.

-- Examination and Certification: Since Music Therapists typically hold board certification, an examination may be on your list of to-dos for certification.
-This examination is provided by the CBMT and can result in your final certification.
-Once certified, candidates hold certification for a period of 5 years before renewal is required.
+- Examination and Certification: The CBMT exam is required for certification.
+Once certified, candidates hold certification for five years before requiring renewal.
 Some states also require board certification for licensure or practice requirements.

-- Licensure: There are select states that have certification and licensing requirements for Music Therapists.
-If you reside in Nevada, North Dakota, Oklahoma, Oregon, Rhode Island, Utah, California, Connecticut, Georgia, New York or Wisconsin, your state may require specific steps to be completed prior to practicing Music Therapy in the public domain.
+- Licensure: Select states have additional certification and licensing requirements.
+If you intend to practice in Nevada, North Dakota, Oklahoma, Oregon, Rhode Island, Utah, California, Connecticut, Georgia, New York or Wisconsin, be sure to check for additional guidelines.

-Professional organizations in this field can be helpful guides as you transition from student to practitioner in the social environment.
-They often provide a wide range of resources including network opportunities, research, and new practices to members.
+These music therapy organizations provide a wide range of resources including networking opportunities, research, and new practices to members.